fateemaazaahraae/pipex/README.md

   <ul>
     <li>
       <h4>What is access ? </h4>
       <p>In C, the access() function is used to check whether a file exists and whether the calling process has permissions to access it in a specified mode.
-It allows you to perform access checks on files and directories in a portable way across different operating systems.</p>
+It allows you to perform access checks on files and directories in a portable way across different operating systems.
+You must include <strong>unistd.h</strong> header file.</p>
       <p>It takes two arguments.
 The first argument takes the path to the directory/file and the second argument takes flags R_OK, W_OK, X_OK or F_OK.</p>
       <ul>
         <li>